Martinice u Onšova

 Martinice u Onšova is a municipality and village in Pelhřimov District in the Vysočina Region of the Czech Republic.
-It has about 60 inhabitants.
+It has about 50 inhabitants.

 Martinice u Onšova lies approximately 19 km north-west of Pelhřimov, 40 km north-west of Jihlava, and 76 km south-east of Prague.

-Administrative parts
+Administrative division

-The village of Skoranovice is an administrative part of Martinice u Onšova.
+Martinice u Onšova consists of two municipal parts (in brackets population according to the 2021 census):